noisyboiler/wampy/docs/authentication.rst

 WAMP Challenge-Response ("WAMP-CRA") authentication is a simple, secure authentication mechanism using a shared secret.
 The client and the server share a secret.
 The secret never travels the wire, hence WAMP-CRA can be used via non-TLS connections.

+The secret must be set as an environment variable against the key ``WAMPYSECRET`` on deployment otherwise a ``WampyError`` will be raised.

 The Router must be configured to expect users and the wampy Client given the corresponding configutred Roles.

 For the Client, e.g.